-- 1. building permit, - 2. decision approving a construction design, - 3. decision permitting the resumption of works, issued on the basis of the Construction Law. - 4. planning permit, issued on the basis of the Act on Spatial Planning and Land Development, - 5. concession to explore or identify mineral deposits, to extract minerals from deposits, issued on the basis of the Geological and Mining Law, - 6. water permit to build water facilities, issued on the basis of the Water Law, - 7. decision approving a project to consolidate or replace land, issued on the basis of the Act on Land Consolidation and Replacement, - 8. decision to change a forest for agricultural use, issued on the basis of the Act on Forests, - 9. decision on permitting a road investment, issued on the basis of the Act on Particular Principles of Preparing and Realising Public Road Investments (the so-called "Special Act"), - 10. decision on establishing a railway line location, issued on the basis of the Act on Railway Transport, and - 11. decision on establishing a motorway location, issued on the basis of the Act on Toll Motorways and on the National Road Fund.
+- 1. building permit, - 2. decision approving a construction design,

+- 3. decision permitting the resumption of construction works, issued on the basis of the Construction Law, - 4. planning permit, issued on the basis of the Act on Spatial Planning and Land Development, - 5. concession to explore or identify mineral deposits, to extract minerals from deposits, issued on the basis of the Geological and Mining Law, - 6. water permit to build water facilities, issued on the basis of the Water Law, - 7. decision approving a project to consolidate or replace land, issued on the basis of the Act on Land Consolidation and Replacement, - 8. decision to change a forest for agricultural use, issued on the basis of the Act on Forests, - 9. decision on permitting a road investment, issued on the basis of the Act on Particular Principles of Preparing and Realising Public Road Investments (the so-called "Special Act"), - 10. decision on establishing a railway line location, issued on the basis of the Act on Railway Transport.